 - Do not overfill engine oil, or engine oil could leak and/or engine could be damaged.
-If engine oil level is over upper limit marks of oil level gauge, drain oil to level lower than upper limit. - Be sure that outboard motor is upright when checking or changing oil. - Stop the engine immediately if low oil pressure warning lamp or oil leak is found, or engine could be severely damaged.
+If engine oil level is over upper limit marks of dip stick, drain oil to level lower than upper limit. - Be sure that outboard motor is upright when checking or changing oil. - Stop the engine immediately if low oil pressure warning lamp or oil leak is found, or engine could be severely damaged.
 Consult your dealer. - Wipe off engine oil well immediately if spilled and dispose of it in accordance with local fire prevention and environment protection regulations. - 1.
 Place the engine in a vertical position. - 2.
 Remove the top cowl and the oil filler cap. - Fill the engine through filler port with recommended oil to between upper limit and lower limit shown on the dipstick. - 4.
 Tighten the oil filler cap.

+- 1. Filler cap

+- 2. Dipstick

-- 1. Filler port - 2.
-Dipstick
+- 3. Filler port